Ninja-XP/Ninja-XP/README.md

 ## ✨ **Highlights**
 - 🔨 **Current Project**:
-  - Crafting **binary-code-tool**, a next-gen Binary Code Reader and Creator Tool 🎶.
+  - Crafting **binary-code-tool**, a next-gen Binary Code Reader and Creator App 🎶.
 - 🌱 **Learning**: Exploring AI/ML models and advancing in cloud computing ☁️.
 - 🏆 **Achievements**: Delivered multiple high-impact solo projects with a focus on clean code and UX.